-A jerkbait is one of the most effective lures to catch predatory fish like bass or pike with.
-Their amazing swimming action and the variety of depths a jerk bait can be fished at make them incredibly versatile.
+A jerkbait is one of the most effective lures for catching predatory fish like bass or pike.
+Their amazing swimming action and various depths a jerkbait can be fished at make them incredibly versatile.

-But, fishing jerkbaits properly isn’t just about casting it out and winding it in, there is a lot more to it if you want to be as successful as possible.
-This comes down to how you retrieve them, the choice of jerkbait you use, and where you’re fishing.
+But fishing jerkbaits properly isn’t just about casting it out and winding it in; there is much more to it if you want to be as successful as possible.
+This comes down to how you retrieve them, your choice of jerkbait, and where you’re fishing.

-Join me as we run through everything about how to fish a jerkbait so the next time you cast one out on the water, you can see just how these tips increase your catch rate.
+Join me as we run through everything about how to fish a jerkbait so you can see the benefits of increasing your catch rate the next time you cast one out on the water.

 What Is A Jerkbait?

-Before we go into how to fish a jerkbait, let’s first talk about what a jerkbait is so we are all on the same page.
+Before we go into how to fish a jerkbait, let’s first talk about what one is so we are all on the same page.

-A jerkbait is a plastic lure that is shaped like a fish and usually painted in a range of colors to either match the color of baitfish or to be very visible in the water.
+A jerkbait is a plastic lure shaped like a fish and usually painted in a range of colors to match the color of baitfish or be very visible in the water.

-They come with a lip on the front of them that catches the water causing them to dive and wiggle as they go creating an action, predators like bass and pike can not resist.
+They come with a lip on the front of them that catches the water, causing them to dive and wiggle as they go, creating an action that predators like bass and pike can not resist.

-A jerkbait you have probably seen and used before is any Rapala lure.
-These are all jerkbaits and they can be fished trolling or casting with spinning or baitcasting gear.
-We are going to discuss casting in this article, as trolling is just dragging a jerkbait behind a boat.
+The Rapala lures are one of the most common you have probably seen and used before.
+These are all jerk baits, and they can be fished trolling or casting with spinning or baitcasting gear.
+This article will only discuss the casting method, as trolling is just dragging a jerkbait behind a boat.

 What Types Of Jerkbaits Are There?

-You will find a large range of different size jerkbaits on offer as well as jerkbaits that sink or float, swim at different depths, and come in different colors.
+You will find an extensive range of different sizes on offer, and ones that sink or float, swim at different depths and come in different colors.

-It’s always best to have a range of jerkbaits in terms of size, swimming, depth, color, and whether they sink or float, as that way you’ll be able to match the right jerkbait to what the fish are feeding on.
+It’s always best to have a range of jerkbaits in terms of size, swimming, depth, color, and whether they sink or float, as that way, you’ll be able to match the right one to what the fish are feeding on.

 Jerkbait Sizes

 jerkbaits come in a range of sizes from 3 inches in length to 12 inches in length.
-The best jerkbait best lengths for bass are 3 to 5-inch jerkbaits and go bigger for muskie, pike, and other large saltwater predators too.
+The best lengths for bass are between 3″ and 5″; larger lengths (over 6″) are best used for muskie, pike, and other large saltwater predators.

 Jerkbait Swimming Depths

-jerkbaits come in three swimming depths and you should have a range in your tackle box so you can fish all the different parts of the water column.
-Here are the different swimming depths of jerkbaits you have to choose from:
+jerk baits come in three swimming depths, and you should have a range in your tackle box to fish all the different parts of the water column.
+Here are the different swimming depths you can select from:

 Floating And Sinking jerkbaits